paelzer/Arduino-RGB-GUI-control/README.md

 # Arduino RGB LED GUI control
-**This project allows you to control an RGB - LED attached to an Arduino UNO from your PC or notebook via a color selector GUI built with PySimpleGUI.**
+**This project allows you to control an RGB - LED connected to an Arduino UNO from your PC or notebook via a color selector GUI built with PySimpleGUI.**

+It has been tested sucessfully with following setup:

+* Windows 10 x64x

+* Python 3

+* Arduino IDE 1.8.9

-It has been tested sucessfully on Windows 10 x64 and Arduino UNO (other Arduino boards should work as well with some code modifications)
+* Arduino UNO (other Arduino boards should work as well with some modifications)

 ## Prerequisites for the Python GUI: